jandre3397/CS-499/artifacts/enhanced/index.md

-# Original Artifacts
+# Enhanced Artifacts

-This folder contains the **original versions** of my CS-499 Capstone artifacts.
+This folder contains the **enhanced versions** of my CS-499 Capstone artifacts.
-These projects were developed earlier in the Computer Science program before enhancement in the capstone.
+These projects were improved during the capstone to demonstrate growth in software engineering, algorithms, databases, and professional presentation.

 ---

-## Included Original Projects
+## Enhanced Projects
-- **ABCU Course Advising System (C++)**
+- **ABCU Course Advising System (Python + Tkinter GUI)**
-  A console-based program using a hash table to manage course information and prerequisites.
+  Rebuilt from C++ into Python with a graphical interface.
+Demonstrates skills in language translation, modular design, and user experience.

-- **Binary Search Tree Project (C++)**
+- **AVL Tree Project (C++)**
-  A tree structure built to store and search municipal auction data, with insertion, traversal, and deletion functions.
+  Enhanced from a basic Binary Search Tree into a self-balancing AVL Tree.
+Highlights knowledge of algorithms, data structures, and efficiency improvements.

-- **Animal Shelter Dashboard (Python + MongoDB)**
+- **Animal Shelter Dashboard (MERN Stack)**
-  A Jupyter Notebook interface with CRUD functionality to manage animal records in a NoSQL database.
+  Transformed from a Python/MongoDB Jupyter Notebook into a full-stack MERN (MongoDB, Express, React, Node.js) web application.
+Demonstrates full-stack development, modern web design, and database integration.

 ---

-These original versions serve as the foundation for my enhanced artifacts, showing where I began before improving them for the capstone project.
+These enhanced artifacts showcase the skills I developed throughout the Computer Science program, including **software design, algorithms, databases, and professional communication**.